margotdurand/impact_vc_funding/README.md

 **Overview**

-This project examines the impact of venture capital (VC) funding on startup valuations by comparing European and U.S. venture-backed companies.
+This project analyzes the impact of venture capital (VC) funding on startup valuations, with a comparison between European and U.S. startups.

-Using a proprietary dataset of VC-backed firms from 2003 to 2024, the study applies log-log OLS regressions to analyze the relationship between venture funding and post-round valuations.
-The empirical framework includes controls for company age, number of investors, fund characteristics, as well as industry and year fixed effects.

-The project combines firm-level, deal-level, and investor-level information to construct a comprehensive panel dataset for econometric analysis.
+Using a proprietary dataset of VC-backed companies from 2003 to 2024, I estimate log-log OLS regressions controlling for company age, number of investors, fund characteristics, as well as industry and year fixed effects.
+The dataset combines firm-level, deal-level, and investor-level information.

-**Research Question**

-How does venture capital funding influence startup valuations, and does this relationship differ between Europe and the United States?

-**Methodology**

-The analysis relies on:

-Log-log Ordinary Least Squares (OLS) regressions
-Fixed effects models
-Robustness checks
-Instrumental Variable (2SLS) estimations
-Control Variables

-The regressions control for:

-Company age
-Number of investors
-Fund characteristics
-Industry fixed effects
-Year fixed effects

-**Key Findings**

-VC funding has a strong and statistically significant positive effect on post-round startup valuations.
-Baseline OLS results show:
-β = 0.713
-p < 0.001
-R² = 0.855

-Economically, a 10% increase in venture funding is associated with a 7.1% increase in startup valuation.
-The findings support the hypothesis that venture capital acts as a credible market signal, reducing information asymmetry and increasing firm value.
+The results show a strong and statistically significant positive relationship between VC funding and post-round valuations (β = 0.713, p < 0.001; R² = 0.855).
+On average, a 10% increase in VC funding is associated with a 7.1% increase in valuation, supporting the idea that VC participation acts as a credible market signal that reduces information asymmetry and enhances firm value.

-Regional analysis indicates that the effect is initially stronger in the United States than in Europe.
-However, once firm and fund characteristics are controlled for, the regional difference becomes statistically insignificant.
-Instrumental Variable (2SLS) estimations confirm the robustness and likely causal nature of the relationship, with IV estimates suggesting an even stronger elasticity β = 1.160
+Regional estimations indicate that the effect is initially stronger in the U.S. than in Europe, although the difference becomes statistically insignificant once firm and fund characteristics are included.
+Robustness checks and instrumental variable (2SLS) estimations confirm the relationship, with IV results suggesting an even stronger elasticity (β = 1.160).

-Overall, the results suggest that venture capital serves both as a financial catalyst and a signaling mechanism that influences startup valuation dynamics.
+Overall, the findings suggest that venture capital acts both as a financial catalyst and as a signaling mechanism influencing startup valuations.

-The study also highlights the importance of Investor reputation, Syndication structures,Venture ecosystem characteristics in shaping valuation outcomes across markets.

 **Dataset**

-The analysis is based on proprietary datasets obtained from LSEG and Bloomberg.
+The analysis relies on proprietary datasets obtained from LSEG and Bloomberg.
-Due to licensing, privacy, and data usage restrictions, the raw datasets cannot be publicly shared.
+Due to licensing and privacy restrictions, the raw data cannot be publicly shared.

 **Limitations**

-Although the dataset obtained from LSEG is highly reliable, it provides a narrower view of private market activity compared to specialized startup databases such as Crunchbase or PitchBook.

-As a result Early-stage funding rounds, Undisclosed valuations,Smaller venture transactions and Pre-seed and non-public startup activity may not be fully captured in the sample.
+The dataset was primarily obtained from LSEG, which provides a reliable but narrower coverage of private market activity compared to databases such as Crunchbase or PitchBook.
+As a result, some early-stage rounds, undisclosed valuations, and smaller venture transactions may not be captured.

-In addition, databases such as Crunchbase and PitchBook contain richer information on:

-Founder experience
-Educational background
-Industry specialization
-Prior funding history
-Startup maturity

-These variables can significantly influence both the probability of receiving VC funding and post-round valuations.
-Their absence may limit the model’s ability to fully capture startup heterogeneity and the mechanisms through which VC funding affects firm valuation.
+In addition, variables such as founder experience, education, industry specialization, and prior funding history were not available.
+Their absence may limit the model’s ability to fully capture startup heterogeneity and the mechanisms through which VC funding affects valuations.

 **Disclaimer**